jwrothchild/LDAP2Envoy/README.md

-# LDAP2Envoy
+# envoyLDAP

-Replace config.yaml.sample with your LDAP credentials and rename config.yaml.
+A python script that creates an employee directory formatted for Envoy and uploads that directory to Envoy, using information pulled from LDAP.

-Modify main.py to include your Envoy API key.
+Replace config.yaml.sample with your LDAP credentials and API key  and rename config.yaml.

 ```
 python main.py